Skip to main contentSkip to navigation

 3. Reflowing or replacing the controller BGA package using Zhuo Mao precision rework stations when the silicon itself has fractured solder joints

-This is the same component-level board repair skill set that Rossmann Repair Group has built since 2008.
-For Apple devices with T2 or M-series Secure Enclave binding, the storage controller is soldered directly to the logic board; board repair is the only recovery method at any price.
+For Apple devices with T2 or M-series Secure Enclave binding, the storage controller is soldered directly to the logic board.
+Board repair is the only recovery method at any price.

-It scans the file system on a drive that the OS can already communicate with.
-Software cannot help when the SSD controller is dead (drive not detected in BIOS), firmware is corrupted (drive shows 0 bytes or wrong model name), or TRIM has already cleared the deleted blocks.
+It cannot help when the SSD controller is dead, firmware is corrupted, or TRIM has already cleared the deleted blocks.

-In these cases, recovery requires direct hardware access via PC-3000 SSD, bypassing the failed controller's boot sequence to read NAND pages at the raw level.
+The technician bypasses the failed controller's boot sequence to read NAND pages at the raw level.
 This is why recovery software fails on SSDs with hardware-level problems.

 Accidental deletion (no TRIM)Likely worksNot needed